nixworks/public/news/2016/03/20/README.md

 ##### Military
 ### [An Indonesian military helicopter crash shortly after takeoff from Poso kills 13 passengers.
 Their mission was to try to capture Indonesia's most wanted militant, Abu Wardah Santoso, leader of the Islamic State affiliate East Indonesia Mujahidin network. ](/news/2016/03/20/an-indonesian-military-helicopter-crash-shortly-after-takeoff-from-poso-kills-13-passengers-their-mission-was-to-try-to-capture-indonesia-s.md)
-_Context: ISIL, Indonesia, Poso, military helicopter, Abu Wardah Santoso, military, East Indonesia Mujahidin network_
+_Context: military helicopter, Poso, East Indonesia Mujahidin network, Abu Wardah Santoso, Indonesia, ISIL, military_

 ##### United States-Cuban Thaw
 ### [U.S. President Barack Obama and the First Family begin their three-day visit to Havana, Cuba, to mark the end of 54 years of tensions in Cuba-United States relations.
 Obama is the first sitting U.S. president to visit the country since Calvin Coolidge in 1928. ](/news/2016/03/20/u-s-president-barack-obama-and-the-first-family-begin-their-three-day-visit-to-havana-cuba-to-mark-the-end-of-54-years-of-tensions-in-cub.md)